RupalRastogi/Amazon-Clone/README.md

 # AmazonClone

-This is an Amazon Landing Page Clone purely made up of HTML and CSS.
+This is an Amazon Landing Page Clone purely made up of HTML(Hypertext Markup Language) and CSS(Cascading Style Sheets).

 MAIN SECTION